luizmugnaini/presheaf/STYLE_GUIDE.md

 - Have clear names over succinct ones.
 - Variables and functions should be named using snake case: `my_variable`.
 - Structs should be named using pascal case: `MyStructFoo`.
-The same applies for enums.
-- Global constants (declared with `const` or `constexpr`) should be all caps and in snake case: `MY_CONSTANT_VAR`.
+- Global constants (declared with `const` or `constexpr`) should be all caps and in snake case:
+  `MY_CONSTANT_VAR`.
 - Enum types should be named with pascal case and their members should be all caps with snake case, as they are constant expressions.

 ## Classes and Structs